 Using the Object Inspector’s Geometry Pane

-Geometry displays the object’s geometric and location properties.
-You can edit object sizes and rotation angle from the Object Inspector.
-Note that units are displayed in the same unit of measure specified in the Drawing Setup.
-You can individually lock graphics, as well as make them visible or hidden, or “ghosted” (a handy feature to temporarily eliminate clutter and improve performance in complex maps during the drawing process).
+- Individually lock graphics as desired, as well as make them visible or hidden, or “ghosted” (a handy feature to temporarily eliminate clutter and improve performance in complex maps during the drawing process).

-Attribute information from a Shapefile is shown in the Object Inspector.
+Attribute information, when available, is shown in the Object Inspector.
 The Object Inspector search bar is used to filter attribute information.

 Using the Object Inspector’s Features Pane